Skip to content

 Eiffel Tower: A Paris Icon

-A visit to the Eiffel Tower is a must if it’s your first trip to Paris.
-Plan to visit early, pack a picnic for Champs de Mars, and let the kids explore nearby playgrounds.
+If this is your first trip to Paris, you must visit the Eiffel Tower.
+Plan to visit early, pack a picnic for Champ-De-Mars, and let the kids explore nearby playgrounds.
 We took the stairs down, which was doable.
 However, I would recommend taking the elevator up unless you are seeking a workout.

 Pro-tip: Head to the Champ-de-Mars, Trocadéro, or Pont de Bir-Hakeim for a view of the Eiffel Tower’s twinkling light show every night five minutes after the hour.